emon51/Property-Listing-API/README.md

 bee run
 ```

-The API will be available at `http://localhost:5000`
+The API will be available at `http://localhost:5000` and you will able to see the home page.

 ## API Documentation